inspect_ai.agent

 Function called to determine whether the agent should continue.

-Returns True to continue (with no additional messages inserted), return False to stop.
+Returns True to continue with a default continue message inserted, return False to stop.
 Returns str to continue with an additional custom user message inserted.
+Returns AgentState to continue with the specified state.

 Configure the submit tool of a react agent.